capralifecycle/webapp-baseline/README.md

 It is used as an example for pipeline.
 Note that the environment detection relies on specific URLs and hence is not currently working properly for these URLs.

-## Adjustments needed when starting a new application from this template

-- [ ] Replace references to baseline in `README.md` and update with relevant project information
-- [ ] Consider removing license from `package.json` and the file `LICENSE`
-- [ ] Replace name and description in `package.json`
-- [ ] Search code for `TODO` and replace as needed